suse-edge/edge-image-builder/docs/building-images.md

   for more information.
 * `scripts` - If present, all the files in this directory will be included in the built image and automatically executed during the combustion phase.

+The following sections further describe optional directories that may be included.

+### RPMs

+Custom RPMs may be included in the configuration directory.
+These RPMs will be bundled into the built image and installed when the image is booted.
+The following describes the directory structure needed to configure this:

-* `rpms` - If present, all RPMs in this directory will be included in the built image and installed during the combustion phase.
+* `rpms` - All RPMs in this directory will be included in the built image and installed during the combustion phase.
 These RPMs are installed directly (instead of using zypper), which means that there will be no automatic dependency resolution.

+### Elemental

+Automatic Elemental registration may be configured for the image.
+The Elemental registration configuration file, which can be downloaded using the Elemental extension in Rancher, must be placed in the configuration directory as follows:

+* `elemental` - This must contain a file named `elemental_config.yaml`.
+This file will be bundled in the built image and used to register with Elemental on boot.

+Additionally, the following RPMs must be included in the RPMs directory as described above:
+* `elemental-register`
+* `elemental-system-agent`